ULJ-Yale/qunex/README.md

 Change Log
 ----------

+* 0.61.4  When running single Qu|Nex commands warnings would erroneously state that we are running throgh RunTurnkey.
 * 0.61.3  Added bedpostx and probtrackx CUDA 9.1 binaries.
 * 0.61.2  Added some additional printouts to runQC for user friendliness.
 * 0.61.1  runQC now works properly when overwrite is set to no.